 Non-European Student Migration to the UK

-This briefing sets out to answer key questions about how many students from outside Europe come to the UK, how long they stay, how many family members come with them, what they are studying, whether they work during their study here and how many of them change status and choose to settle permanently in the UK.
+This briefing answers key questions about how many students from outside Europe come to the UK, where they come from, their characteristics, who sponsors them, and how many eventually settle in the country.

 Understanding the evidence

 Data from each of the available sources are consistent in finding that student migration comprises a significant share of international migration to the UK, but has declined since 2010.
 The sources diverge as to the actual number of students arriving.

 In 2013, for example, administrative data on passenger entries and visas different numbers of international students from outside Europe (199,600 visas issued, 184,500 passenger entries), while IPS estimates estimated 122,000 non-EU nationals coming for the purpose of formal study.